-- Continued assessing staffing impacts connected to CD programs and included needs and levels in both FY19/20 and FY20/21 budget plans. - Continued planning for costs of equipment and materials needed for the proper management, operation and maintenance of the WCTS and WWTP (based on an evaluation of past needs, recent budgeting levels and costs, and projected needs) and for implementing CD programs. - Continued planning for outsourcing needs based on past budgeting levels and costs, and on specific requirements for implementing CD programs. - A rate study update was presented to City Council on February 5, 2019 and May 7, 2019.
-The next rate study update started in February 2020. - IFAS (Integrated Financial and Administrative Solution) continues to be in use and can now track and report capital improvement costs as well as third-party contracts by O&M category. - Continued assessment of an updated/rolling 5-year CIP plan. - Created business cases for projects for the FY19/20 Capital Projects Budget. - Began work on consolidated report, tracking O&M (by category) plus Capital costs for FY18-19.
+Continued assessing staffing impacts connected to CD programs and included needs and levels in both FY20/21 and FY21/22 budget plans.

+- Continued planning for costs of equipment and materials needed for the proper management, operation and maintenance of the WCTS and WWTP (based on an evaluation of past needs, recent budgeting levels and costs, and projected needs) and for implementing CD programs. - Continued planning for outsourcing needs based on past budgeting levels and costs, and on specific requirements for implementing CD programs. - A rate study update was presented to City Council on February 4, 2020.
+The next rate study update was approved by City Council on January 5, 2021 and started thereafter. - IFAS (Integrated Financial and Administrative Solution) continues to be in use and is used to track and report capital improvement costs as well as third-party contracts by O&M category. - Continued assessment of an updated/rolling 5-year CIP plan. - Created business cases for projects for the FY20/21 Capital Projects Budget. - Completed work on the consolidated report, tracking O&M (by category) plus Capital costs for FY18-19. - Began work on consolidated report, tracking O&M (by category) plus Capital costs for FY19-20.